giantswarm/swarm-wercker/README.md

 ## Swacker: Code to Hosted Container in 3 Minutes
 Swacker (swarm-wercker) is a minimal static webapp which is deployed to [Giant Swarm](https://giantswarm.io) using [Wercker's](https://wercker.com) continuous integration service.
-Giant Swarm's shared public cluster is currently in [private alpha](https://giantswarm.io/request-invite/). but we also do on-prem and dedicated solutions, both of which should work with this solution.
+Giant Swarm's shared public cluster is currently in [private alpha](https://giantswarm.io/request-invite/). but we also do on-prem and dedicated solutions, both of which should work with this.

-You should ping [me on Twitter](https://twitter.com/kordless) if you need your signup pushed through.
+You should ping [me on Twitter](https://twitter.com/kordless) if you need your application for our Alpha test pushed through.

-The most interesting thing about Swacker is the fact you `don't` need `git`, `docker`, `boot2docker`, or anything else installed locally to launch your own containerized website on Giant Swarm.
+The most interesting thing about Swacker is the fact you **don't** need `git`, `docker`, `boot2docker`, or anything else installed locally to launch your own containerized website on Giant Swarm.
 Shoot, you could probably launch the software using just your phone, now I think about it.

 Let's get started with the detailed walk-through for deploying the code.
 If you like, you can skip to the [blog post version](http://giantswarm.io/code-to-hosted-container-no-docker-required/), which is less filling.